chargify/chargify_api_ares/README.md

     require 'chargify_api_ares'

-If you're using Rails, you could include this gem in your configuration, i.e. in `environment.rb`
+If you're using Rails

+2.3.x add the following to environment.rb

     config.gem 'chargify_api_ares'

+3.x add the following to Gemfile

+    gem 'chargify_api_ares'

 Now you'll have access to classes the interact with the Chargify API, such as: